tspascoal/GitHubActions.Gates.Samples/README.md

 - Be hosted on the _cheap_ (or free) with usage based costs and without fixed costs.
 - Gates should be user configurable per repository and per environment.
 The configuration file is a YAML file stored on the repository itself.

-And also because I wanted to test [GitHub Copilot X](https://github.com/features/preview/copilot-x) in a real world scenario.
+And also because I wanted to test [GitHub Copilot](https://github.com/features/copilot) in a real world scenario.

 ## Hosting

 I don't provide any hosting for this project so it needs to be self hosted in order to be used.

-The project is implemented as .Net Core 6 Azure Functions and can be hosted on Azure Functions or any other hosting provider that supports .Net Core 6 Azure Functions but it requires an [Azure Service Bus]([https://](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview)) instance.
+The project is implemented as .Net Core 8 Azure Functions and can be hosted on Azure Functions or any other hosting provider that supports .Net Core 6 Azure Functions but it requires an [Azure Service Bus]([https://](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview)) instance.

 Optionally it can use [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) for monitoring and logging.